Tkrtt/dotfiles/README.md

 ## :tulip: ‎ <samp>TIP JAR</samp>

-If you enjoyed it and would like to show your appreciation, you may want to tip me here.
+If you enjoyed it and would like to show your appreciation, you may want to tip owl4ce here.

 It's never required, but always wholeheartedly appreciated.

-Thanks from the bottom of my heart! ‎ :heartpulse:

 [![](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V05ZACS)
 [![](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/owl4ce/donate)